crossplane/crossplane/docs/cloud-providers/aws/aws-provider.md

 account and region in the given named profile to create subsequent AWS managed resources.

-You can confirm the existense of the  AWS `Provider` by running:
+You can confirm the existense of the  AWS `ProviderConfig` by running:

 ```bash
 kubectl -n crossplane-system get provider/aws-provider